efarish/portfolio/aws/sam_lambda_s3/README.md

 # Project: AWS SAM Lambda File Upload

-This project contains source code and supporting files for an AWS serverless application deployed using Serverless Application Model (AWS SAM) to upload files to an Amazon S3 bucket.
+This project contains source code and supporting files for an AWS serverless application to load files to Amazon S3 using a Lambda endpoint.
+AWS Serverless Application Model (AWS SAM) is used for deployment and VS Code's AWS

-- hello_world - Code for the application's Lambda function.
+Below are the steps used to create this project.

-- events - Invocation events that you can use to invoke the function.
+1. Install the AWS CLI and configure it with an AWS account's credentials.
-- tests - Unit tests for the application code.
+1. Install the AWS SAM CLI.
-- template.yaml - A template that defines the application's AWS resources.
+1. In VS Code, install the AWS Toolkit extension.

 The application uses several AWS resources, including Lambda functions and an API Gateway API.
 These resources are defined in the `template.yaml` file in this project.
 You can update the template to add AWS resources through the same deployment process that updates your application code.